5l1v3r1/pypipelist/README.md

 This tool performs the same actions as SysInternal's pipelist but performs additional queries to provide a lot more useful information.

-This tool is noisy (see getpipeperms()).
+This tool is noisy (see getpipeperms()) as it opens multiple handles.
 It's designed for research not stealth.

 This is work in progress... needs a fair bit of TLC.